Convection: Natural convection

-Natural convection is a type of flow, of motion of a liquid such as water or a gas such as air, in which the fluid motion is not generated by any external source (like a pump, fan, suction device, etc.) but by some parts of the fluid being heavier than other parts.
-In most cases this leads to natural circulation, the ability of a fluid in a system to circulate continuously, with gravity and possible changes in heat energy.
+Natural convection is a flow whose motion is caused by some parts of a fluid being heavier than other parts.
+In most cases this leads to natural circulation: the ability of a fluid in a system to circulate continuously under gravity, with transfer of heat energy.

 The driving force for natural convection is gravity.
+In a column of fluid, pressure increases with depth from the weight of the overlying fluid.
+The pressure at the bottom of a submerged object then exceeds that at the top, resulting in a net upward buoyancy force equal to the weight of the displaced fluid.
+Objects of higher density than that of the displaced fluid then sink.
+For example, regions of warmer low-density air rise, while those of colder high-density air sink.
+This creates a circulating flow: convection.

-For example if there is a layer of cold dense air on top of hotter less dense air, gravity pulls more strongly on the denser layer on top, so it falls while the hotter less dense air rises to take its place.
-This creates circulating flow: convection.
-As it relies on gravity, there is no convection in free-fall (inertial) environments, such as that of the orbiting International Space Station.
+Gravity drives natural convection.
+Without gravity, convection does not occur, so there is no convection in free-fall (inertial) environments, such as that of the orbiting International Space Station.
 Natural convection can occur when there are hot and cold regions of either air or water, because both water and air become less dense as they are heated.
 But, for example, in the world's oceans it also occurs due to salt water being heavier than fresh water, so a layer of salt water on top of a layer of fresher water will also cause convection.

 Natural convection has attracted a great deal of attention from researchers because of its presence both in nature and engineering applications.
 In nature, convection cells formed from air raising above sunlight-warmed land or water are a major feature of all weather systems.
 Convection is also seen in the rising plume of hot air from fire, plate tectonics, oceanic currents (thermohaline circulation) and sea-wind formation (where upward convection is also modified by Coriolis forces).
 In engineering applications, convection is commonly visualized in the formation of microstructures during the cooling of molten metals, and fluid flows around shrouded heat-dissipation fins, and solar ponds.
 A very common industrial application of natural convection is free air cooling without the aid of fans: this can happen on small scales (computer chips) to large scale process equipment.